MateuszJanduraUszu/mjmem/README.md

 The MJMEM library is a memory management toolset designed as a module for future MJX projects.

-- [Changelog][] tracks all changed made in each release.
+- [Changelog][] tracks all changes made in each release.
 - [License][] defines the legal rights regarding the use of this library.

 # Build steps

 Follow these steps to build and install MJMEM on your system:

-1. Install required tools.
+1. Install the required tools.

     - Download and install [CMake][] 3.21.0 or later.
     - Ensure you have a compatible compiler that supports C++20.